ironcore-dev/metal-operator/docs/installation/helm.md

     # Your custom Ignition template here
 ```

-**Default Behavior**: When `ignition.override: false` (default), the operator uses the template file baked into the container image at `/etc/metal-operator/ignition-template.yaml`.
+**Default Behavior**: When `ignition.override: false` (default), the operator uses the template file in the container image at `/etc/metal-operator/ignition-template.yaml`.

 **Override Behavior**: When `ignition.override: true`, a ConfigMap is created and mounted to `/etc/metal-operator/ignition-template.yaml`, replacing the default template file.